 - Antogone from Frisky Dingo, who is possessed by ants.

-- Autobots and Decepticons have solid blue and red eyes respectively, Justified by being, ya know, robots.
-They do get pupils in Transformers Animated, as this makes it easier to emote.
+- Autobots and Decepticons have solid blue and red eyes respectively.
+Justified by being, ya know, robots.
+Some of themnote do get pupils in Transformers Animated, as this makes it easier to emote.